#1 Rated AI Receptionist: XBert AI Answers Questions, Books Appointments, and More 24/7.

 Automated answering is faster, cheaper, and always available for live calls.
 However, it may lack the empathy of a live agent, especially during emotional or complex situations.

-Although live receptionists offer personalization, they are limited by business hours and cost more.
+Although live receptionists offer personalization, they are still limited by predefined business hours rules and higher operating costs.

 As a result, many businesses use a hybrid approach that merges the benefits of both.
 Automation handles initial screening, and escalation protocols are in place so a live receptionist (either in-house or with a professional phone answering service) can take over when needed.